 Who can go

 Arrivals from other countries depend on the epidemiological situation and vaccination status.
-As of September 20, tourists are allowed without restrictions from 14 non-EU countries, including Hong Kong and Canada.
+Currently, tourists are allowed without restrictions from six non-EU destinations: Hong Kong, Indonesia, Macao, New Zealand, South Korea and Taiwan.
 See here for a full list.
-Arrivals from countries not on that list are allowed if fully vaccinated -- see here.
-However, special measures are in place when traveling from countries deemed high risk or having variants of concern -- see here for a list, valid as of September 19.
-Arrivals from both need to quarantine whether you will have to quarantine or not depends on the risk level -- see below.
+Arrivals from countries not on that list, other than any ones under a temporary travel ban, are allowed if fully vaccinated -- see here.
+However, special measures are in place when traveling from countries deemed high risk or having variants of concern -- see here for a list.
+This can entail quarantine for the latter, though the list was wiped in March, effectively meaning that the country is open to all vaccinated travelers.

 What are the restrictions?